Leading, Trailing edge

 In case of Splitter blades each leading edge can be designed individually.

-The turbine rotors and compressor impellers have straight leading edges by default, in case of turbines z = constant additionally.
+The radial-inflow gas turbine rotors and compressor impellers have straight leading edges by default, in case of radial-inflow gas turbines r = constant additionally.

 Leading edge can be designed as a straight line by selecting Straight in the context menu of the curve (controlled by 2 Bezier points).
 Additionally the edge can be strictly axial or radial (z = const. or r = const, controlled by 1 Bezier point).